Data Trends: Analytics, Governance, and More in 2024

 [Featured Image] Three data science colleagues review data on a monitor.

 Whether you’re a data science student, professional, or enthusiast, staying current with data trends is a worthy endeavor.
 If you’re trying to get ahead of the curve for 2024, use this article as a starting point for your research.
-First, you’ll examine notable data trends of 2023.
+First, you’ll examine notable data trends over the previous year.
 Then, compare them to the forecast for data science, analytics, and privacy trends in 2024.
 Examining the state of the industry yesterday and today can help you build a better perspective of what’s to come tomorrow.

 What is a trend in data?